 The most important time to protect the sports fields are the rainy weeks.
 When I played pro soccer, my coaches would always use different parts of the field.
 The main purpose was to keep the fields nice.
-Rainy days we would end up training just off the field or in the corners.
+Rainy days we would end up training just off the pitch or in the corners.
 Parks and rec do their best to keep people from playing on rainy days, but coaches, parents and players need to help.
-There is a way to get your training in without destroying the fields.
+There is a way to get your training in without destroying the grass.
 Note: This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Respecting the fields

-Not too long ago I was finishing up my day of private lessons on the tennis courts.
-It had rained for several days and the fields were drenched.
+Not too long ago I was finishing up my day of private lessons on the tennis courts…

 They had torn up that part of the field so bad!

 As coaches, parents or players we need to respect the fields.
-Treat the property like it were your own.

 Learning from the pros